M4Yt/ProgListr.js/README.md

 ----
 ## Getting started

 One simple solution for listing all your installed programs.
 No npm dependencies.
-Currently functioning with Windows (Linux and Mac support is planned).
+Currently functioning with Windows and Linux (if apt is installed), Mac might be added, but no guarantees.

 ### Installation
 To install this library, simply run